 - Search Sample Clauses: Similar to our Annotated Forms, Sample Clauses provide example language for key, unique, or highly-negotiated provisions.
 The Sample Clauses also provide drafting analysis and guidance, including pro-party tips, a value/risk analysis, and other clauses or provisions to consider.

 Draft Analyzer is Bloomberg Law's proprietary tool that uses machine learning to help lawyers compare provisions in their draft to similarly drafted paragraphs in the millions of exhibits filed in EDGAR.

 How it Works

 Draft Analyzer uses an algorithm to show you the developing consensus among drafters based on its analysis of each paragraph from virtually every agreement and organizational document filed as an EDGAR exhibit.
-Our system first categorizes each paragraph based on textual similarity and constructs one or more unified versions ("composites") for each identified cluster of similarly worded paragraphs.
-A composite reflects the most common language in its underlying source documents.

 When you run Draft Analyzer over your text, it presents the Most Common and Closest Match clusters of linguistically similar paragraphs.
 The Composite Paragraphs are machine generated composites of the individual paragraphs within a given cluster.
 Note, in some instances, the Most Common composite, or the linguistically similar cluster with the most underlying paragraphs, and the Closest Match composite, the linguistically similar cluster most like your paragraph, will be the same.
 You can also filter the underlying sources to adjust the composite based on criteria of most interest to you.
 Available filters include: Law Firm, Year, Agreement Type, and Industry.